Tosin-Mayowa/Tosin-Mayowa/README.md

 - 👋 Hi, I’m @Tosin-Mayowa
-- 👀 I’m interested in PHP, PHP OOP, PHP LARAVEL,JAVASCRIPT
+- 👀 I’m interested in JAVASCRIPT,React
-- 🌱 I’m currently learning LARAVEL
+- 🌱 I’m currently learning Nodejs
-- 💞️ I’m looking to collaborate on PHP PROJECT,LARAVEL PHP PROJECT
+- 💞️ I’m looking to collaborate on Javascript and React project.
 - 📫 How to reach me toss800@gmail.com

 <!---